hungrydk/django-log-request-id/README.md

 Installation and usage
 ----------------------

-First, install the package: `pip install django-log-request-id`
+First, install the package: `pip install git+ssh://git@github.com/hungrydk/django-log-request-id.git`

 Add the middleware to your `MIDDLEWARE_CLASSES` setting.
 It should be at the very top.